-Successful translators require a broad skill-set to complement their language skills
+Successful translators need a broad skill-set to complement their language skills

 Keeping our knowledge up to date is an important part of our daily work.
 Happily for us, resources for translators abound.

 If you know of a valuable resource missing on my list, feel free to drop me a line.